life-itself/web3/notes/collective-action-problems-and-climate-change.md

   * Collective action problems are not impossible to solve, but they are not by any means straightforward.
 * **The urgency of the time scale of the climate crisis requires us to engage with existing institutions.
 There is no other choice, we're out of time**
   *  More innovative solutions to addressing the free rider problem are not mutually incompatible with compelling our institutions to behave differently, and seeking to change them from within.
-  *   We need to affect change from within existing institutions instead of burning everything down and replacing it with [DAOs](../concepts/dao.md).
+  *   We need to effect change from within existing institutions instead of burning everything down and replacing it with [DAOs](../concepts/dao.md).
   *   Solving climate change is going to involve some aspect of the state, it's going to involve claiming public money and putting that money towards the sustenance of public goods.
 *   **We need to deconstruct the $100 trillion [shadow banking](../concepts/shadow-bank.md) system** that’s being used by plutocrats to evade taxes and strangle democracy.
 We need to on-shore that capital and redistribute it towards public interests: public works projects, R&D (fusion, solar cells, etc), green infrastructure development, relocation and international development.
     * Crypto is just enabling more shadow banking as scholars like Ann Pettifor and Hillary Allen have noted.